Sony BRAVIA 8 II OLED TV Review

 Mixed Usage

 The Sony BRAVIA 8 II is excellent for mixed usage.
 It looks stellar in a dark room, thanks to its perfect black levels, vibrant colors, and great HDR brightness.
-The TV has modern gaming features, and combined with its excellent image quality, it's a solid choice for gamers.
+The TV offers modern gaming features and, combined with its excellent image quality, it's a solid choice for gamers.
 It has solid reflection handling, but it's only bright enough to overcome glare in a moderately lit room, and blacks look gray in a room with ambient lighting; you don't enjoy the same image quality when you flip your lights on.
 Fortunately, the TV has an incredibly wide viewing angle, making it an outstanding choice for a wide seating arrangement.

 Pros